 For students and graduates looking to break into the SaaS industry, customer support is a low-hanging fruit that has great growth potential.
 Remote customer support typically consists of handling customer issues and inquiries via chat application, email, or phone.
 The most desirable traits in remote support people are good interpersonal skills and time management.
 Many remote support jobs can be done on a flexible schedule.

 From customer support, students can work their way up into QA testing, programming, or other technical roles.
-Startups, in particular, are known for having employees wear many hats, and working in one is a good way to build varied experience very quickly.
+Startups, in particular, are known for having employees wear many hats, and working in one is a good way to build varied experiences very quickly.
 For students that are already interested in tech and have done some hobby work in the past, this path has a strong trajectory.
 You may also find customer support specialist jobs with Jooble, a job aggregator that features listings in over 70 different countries.